rebelsky/tec154/outlines/summaries/perspectives-1.md

-We consider two perspectives on technology from the start of the "technology studies" era.
+We explore two very different perspectives on technoogy.